 The 5 goals can be anything – have you been wanting to travel to Europe?
 What about learning the piano?
-These take time, planning, focus too.
+These take time, planning and focus too.

-It’s about finding things you want to do in your lifetime and dedicating time and energy to it.
+It’s about finding things you want to do in your lifetime and dedicating time and energy to them.